1984

 the dark bit around it."

-David: "That IS your nipple, Andy."
+Dave: "That IS your nipple, Andy."

 Fletch: "No, it isn't."

-David: "I'll talk to you later Fletch.
+Dave: "I'll talk to you later Fletch.
 Man talk.
 I'll give you a few books

 on the subject."[33]

-Alan describes here how he had styled his hair:
+Alan described how he styled his hair:

 "Hot HAIR (about 1983/84)